What CMA does for members

 Receive the Linacre Quarterly in print and online!
 Continuously published since 1934, the Linacre Quarterly (the CMA’s official journal) provides a forum in which faith and reason can be brought to bear on analyzing and resolving ethical issues in health care, with a particular focus on issues in clinical practice and research.

 Launched in September 2015 the goal of the magazine is to show the face of the CMA and palpitate the pulse of our guilds and individual members.
 This is one of the many ways the CMA is striving to foster communication and dialogue with and among our members and guilds.
 We hope this magazine will be a source of encouragement and fellowship for you and our members.

 The CMA publishes a steady stream of blog posts and press releases responding to current events wherein Church teaching and ethical principles intersect with medicine, technology, and public policy on healthcare financing and delivery.
 We also provide newsletters, email updates, and action alerts on political issues and service opportunities.

 Personal/professional enrichment through service opportunities

-We provide members with opportunities to participate in various programs providing a high level of personal and professional enrichment—and benefitting the medical community and the culture in which we live.
+We provide members with opportunities to participate in various programs providing a high level of personal and professional enrichment—and benefiting the medical community and the culture in which we live.

 Member discounts to the annual conference

-Membership discounts at CMA’s annual conference, which provide educational and networking opportunities, and opportunities to earn continuing medical education units.
+Membership discounts at CMA’s annual conference, which provides educational and networking opportunities, and opportunities to earn continuing medical education units.